NYCPlanning/Geosupport-UPG/docs/chapters/chapterVII/section03.md

 <h2>VII.3 Three-Street Configurations - Concepts and Terminology</h2>

 There are many applications in which geographic locations to be processed are identified in terms of an ‘on’ street between two cross streets.
 Geosupport can process several types of such locations, namely street segments, blockfaces and street stretches.
-We refer generically to all these types of locations as three-street configurations.
+We refer generically to all these types of locations as <u>three-street configurations</u>.

 This section introduces concepts and terminology needed to discuss three-street configurations.
 The three succeeding sections discuss the Geosupport functions that process the various types of three-street configurations: